madhusudhan0212/SelfDrivingCar/AdvancedLaneFinding-P4/writeup.md

 #### 4. Identify lane-line pixels

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+I did this in functions `get_pixelpositions_withSlidigWindow()` and `get_pixelpositions_withPreviousLinefits()` in lines 244 through 327 in my code in `AdvancedLaneFinding.py`.
+The first method used sliding windows approach to identify lane lines.
+The second method takes in previous frame's predicted lines and narrows its search area to find lane lines in new frame.
+Both functions return identify and return current image's x and y pixel positions of left and right lane.
+The pixel points are then used to fit lane lines with 2nd order polynomial.
+Below image shows the sliding window approach used and lane lines pixels identified and fit lines

 ![alt text][image6]

 #### 5. Radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in function `get_curve_offset()` in lines 348 through 375 in my code in `AdvancedLaneFinding.py`
+I did this in function `get_curve_offset()` in lines 348 through 375 in my code in `AdvancedLaneFinding.py`.
+To identify vehicl position with respect to center, I calculated lane center and image center in meters and did subraction.
+For radius curvature, i identified the curvature for both left and right lanes and used minimum of both to display on output image.

 #### 6. final output

 I implemented this step in function `draw_output_image()` in lines 383 through 407 in my code in `AdvancedLaneFinding.py`.
+In this step, i warped the detected lane boundaries back onto the original image and added position and curvature strings back onto original image

 Here is an example of my result on a test image:

 ![alt text][image7]